35 Cheap Travel Tips for Traveling on a Budget

 These are some tried and true additional savings ideas to get your within your travel budget.
 While they didn’t quite fit into any of the categories above, they’re still absolutely worth mentioning!

-1. Travel during off peak times.
+1. Travel during off peak season.

 For example, we went to Ireland at the end of February.
 Their high tourist season is April, May (spring flowers), July, August, and October.
 However, the weather was great (a little rainy) but warm enough that we didn’t freeze.
 We were able to get around easier and avoid the crowds for a lot of the attractions.